hzeller/beagleg/hardware/README.md

 contains the necessary hardware description used by BeagleG.
 You need to enable the hardware you intend to use in the toplevel Makefile.

-   * [BUMPS/](./BUMPS) From the maker of BeagleG, there comes the [BUMPS] board.
-     It is designed to get the best possible performance by making sure that related pins (e.g. all the step outputs) are all on one GPIO port to be able to minimize the number of IO operations needed (native implementation).
+   * [BUMPS/](./BUMPS) The [BUMPS] board was initially developed for BeagleG before there were any other boards available.
    * [CRAMPS/](./CRAMPS) The [CRAMPS] board by Charles Steinkuehler is a popular cape.
+   * [Pockegotion](./Pockegotion) Work in progress for a cape for the [PocketBeagle].

 (If you have access to other boards and run them with BeagleG, consider adding the support and send a pull request)

 ## Load cape device tree

+*The following was true Kernel 3.8.x type distributions, this is simplified for 4.x.
+TODO: update documentation for 4.x*

 In each hardware subdirectgory directory, named after the cape, there is a device tree overlay file that you need to install for your hardware (or just use the one that comes with your board).